Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Maximal representations

-\begin{adjustwidth}{15pt}{15pt} \textit{ {Connected components of the $G$-character variety are classified by a primary topological invariant with values in $\pi_1(G)$.
-In the case of Hermitian Lie groups of tube type, this invariant is bounded.
-The components with maximal invariant are called maximal and give another example of higher-rank Teichm\"uller spaces.
-We also discuss coordinates on these components.}} \end{adjustwidth}
+\abstract{Connected components of the $G$-character variety are distinguished by a primary topological invariant taking values in $\pi_1(G)$.
+For Hermitian Lie groups, this is the Toledo invariant, which is bounded in absolute value by a Milnor–Wood type inequality.
+In the case of Hermitian groups of tube type, the components where the Toledo invariant attains its maximal value are known as maximal components.
+These form another class of higher-rank Teichmüller spaces.
+In this chapter we discuss coordinate systems that allow their explicit study.}